isaacs/blog.izs.me/src/posts/2024/feelings-box.md

 tight.
 From then on, we only interface with the label, not the contents.

-In the case of jealousy, the label reads: "YOUR FAULT".
-Then you huck the box at the person who did the bad thing that made you jealous, and now it their problem.
+In the case of jealousy, the label reads: `YOUR FAULT`.
+Then you huck the box at the person who did the bad thing that made you jealous, and now it's their problem.
 You are now entitled to demand that they change their behavior, whatever it was that caused you to have this box of feelings, rather than unpack the box and figure out what's really going on.